packit/research/user-stories/python_project_from_scratch.md

 Choose your scheme, eg `0.1.0`.
 It depends on previous steps, if you have hardcoded version in `setup.py`, or used mechanism like git tags
- * Create git tag `git tag 0.1.0`,  then python setup will use this as version
+ * Create git tag `git tag 0.1.0 -a`,  then python setup will use this as version
- * Push the tag to origin `git push origin 0.1.0`
+ * Push the tag to origin `git push --tags`
  * Use [tito](https://github.com/dgoodwin/tito) project to increase versions

 ### Upload package release to PYPI